 Another key area which impact working capital management is to with accounts payable & accounts receivables.
 Treasury functions within organization would always want higher days payable outstanding (DPO) and lower days sales outstanding (DSO).
 This is where procurement, treasury & finance are often at cross roads, especially in the area of DPO, since procurement always wants to ensure timely/early payments to suppliers to improve relationship with them.
 Delay in payments beyond contracted terms could hamper relationship with suppliers which in turn can lead to costly supply disruptions.
 This requires procurement to play a key role during formulating contractual terms with suppliers spread across the globe and collaborating with key internal stakeholders like finance & treasury.

-Learn more about the relationship between procurement, finance & treasury, by attending the complimentary webinar – “Making savings count: Driving collaboration with finance to influence the P & L” brought to you by Procurement Leaders, sponsored by Zycus Inc. on 13 December 2011, 14:00 GMT / 09:00 EST. To register for the webinar, click here.
+Learn more about the relationship between procurement, finance & treasury, by attending the complimentary webinar – “Making savings count: Driving collaboration with finance to influence the P & L” brought to you by Procurement Leaders, sponsored by Zycus Inc. on 13 December 2011, 14:00 GMT / 09:00 EST. To access the webinar, click here.